botchGNU/universal-usart-receiver/README.md

 ## How do I set up the application for my device?
 This tool uses json files in order to store device-settings.
-The following is an example for the device settings used for testing.
+The following is an example used for testing.

 ````json
 {